 Fethiyespor in the world – Fethiyespor Her Yerde

 In an effort to spread the word and teach the world about Fethiyespor, many of the club’s supporters have photographs of themselves taken in random parts of the world, displaying some sort of Fethiyespor regalia.
 Mapping the world with Fethiyespor.

 Let us just say right now, we know not all the details about Fethiyespor and its accounts books – much as we’re sure many of us would love a good curiosity nosy – or are we just nosy?
 No, this is a just a little section on creativity and community.
 When we went to a match one time with a Liverpool-supporting English friend who was here on holiday, he was pretty impressed that Fethiyespor even existed with a team of full time professional players.

 And it must be hard work.
-We know there were clubs in 2.
-Lig (our current league) last season whose players were not best pleased at not receiving their wages.
-Their clubs had no money.
+We know there are clubs in 2.
+Lig (our current league) whose players are not best pleased at not receiving their wages on occasion.
+Their clubs have no money.
 Fethiyespor has a bit of leeway to get creative.
 Here’s a few of things they do to get a bit of cash into the club: